codump/bald-bot/README.md

 - `botToken` go to the [Discords developers portal](https://discord.com/developers/applications/) and find the Token for your new application.
 - `masterId` your own user ID from discord to give you master powers.
 - `masterGuildId` the guild ID of your own discord.
+- `masterLogId` channel ID for your master log.
 - `deployCommands` set to `true` if you want to deploy your commands on startup.
 And `false` to skip this part during development.
 - `coolDownCommands` is explained in more details below under [settings](#cooldown).
 - `honeypotId` is channel ID that you want to use as a honeypot for spam bots.